LLoadout/microsoftgraph/README.md

 https://your-url.com/microsoft/connect
 ```

-The second is the callback url you need to specify in Microsoft Azure Portal app registration
+The second is the callback url you need to specify in Microsoft Azure Portal app registration as redirect uri

 ```
 https://your-url.com/microsoft/callback
 ```

-The callback will fire an MicrosoftGraphCallbackReceived event , you can add your token store logic in a listener for this event, for example:
+The callback will fire an MicrosoftGraphCallbackReceived event, you can add your token store logic in a listener for this event, for example:

 ```
 Event::listen(function (MicrosoftGraphCallbackReceived $event) {